CompuTec/wms-docs/administror-guide/barcode-scanning/multi-barcodes.md

 VIDEO

-These are the minimum of the information that has to be contained in a barcode for the Item do be added to the list with one scanning (e.g. on Document Details) without additional opening its row and updating information:
+These are the minimum of the information that has to be contained in a barcode for the Item to be added to the list with one scanning (e.g. on Document Details) without additional opening its row and updating information:

 Item, quantity, Batch (with related GS1 prefixes).